UtkarshTrivedi2934/Assignment-Multiple-camera-player-mapping/README.md

 ### 🧠 Approach & Architecture

 ## 1. Player Detection
-Used a custom-trained YOLOv8 model (yolov8_player_ball.pt) fine-tuned for player and ball detection.
+Used a Pre-trained YOLOv11 model fine-tuned for player and ball detection.

 Run on both input videos to extract bounding boxes and confidence scores.